DaoCloud/DaoCloud-docs/docs/en/docs/kairship/workload/cronjob.md

 # Create CronJob from Image

-Follow the steps below to create a scheduled task (Cronob).
+Follow the steps below to create a CronJob.

-1. In the left navigation bar, click __Multicloud workload__ to enter the scheduled task page, and click the __Image creation__ button in the upper right corner.
+1. In the left navigation bar, click __Multicloud workload__ to enter the CronJob page, and click the __Image creation__ button in the upper right corner.

 1. On the __Create Task__ page, after configuring the basic information of the load, click __Next__ .